no one ever talks about what life is like after you try to kill yourself.

-Roughly 6 scripts were submitted for consideration for this cycle.
-All applicants were read by the selection committee of SMU Film professors and local film experts, and then given notes for revision.
-The writers were given about a month to revise their scripts and resubmit.
-Of the revised scripts, three were selected as finalists.
-Finally, the selection committee selected Smile as the winning script.
+Roughly 6 scripts were submitted for consideration of the 2019-2022 cycle.
+All applicants were read by the selection committee of SMU Film professors and local film experts and given notes for revision.
+After a month of script revisions, three screenplays were selected as finalists.
+The selection committee selected Smile as the winning script.

 From there, Directing/Producing teams were assembled.
 They pitched to the selection committee in hopes of being chosen to lead the Smile team.
 Kelsey Hodge, Brittney Hutchison, and Alexa May were selected and immediately began pre-production under the advising of SMU Film Professor Mark Kerins.
 Darnell Robinson was added to the team as a Producer roughly a year later.

 Due to the COVID-19 pandemic, this cycle has been prolonged by a year.
 The original production dates for the summer of 2020 were pushed back to the summer of 2021 to ensure the safety and health of all cast and crew.
-However, Smile is once again moving forward with full force.
+However, Smile is once again moving forward at full speed.